 The holidays are coming!
 We’re all a buzz with our preparations, but sometimes it’s easy to forget that the furriest members of our home need some special considerations too.
 So, it’s time to brush up on some safety rules for your pet during this magical time of year!

-Know Which Vet Is Open
+Know Which Vet is Open

 Alive or artificial, Christmas trees are easy to knock over.
 Your pet could easily knock it over on themselves and get hurt, not to mention the damage to the decorations on it or anything else underneath the tree.
 There could be fire hazards or walking hazards if glass ornaments break.
-You can restrict access to the tree, or you can use some fishing line to secure it to the ceiling or the wall.
-Keep an eye on the needles on the tree since you don't want your pet to ingest them, real or plastic.
+You can restrict access to the tree or use some fishing line to secure it to the ceiling or the wall.
+Keep an eye on the needles on the tree since you don’t want your pet to ingest them, real or plastic.

 While pretty, many of these plants can be highly toxic to humans and animals.
 Festive plants such as mistletoe, holly, pine, lilies, balsam, cedar, and even poinsettias, are all ones you should be especially careful around.
 Consider getting a plastic look-alike for your decoration needs, or keep them secure and out of reach.
 If ingestion does occur, contact your vet immediately!

 Tinsel.
 The persistent, shiny decoration that fascinates your pets.
-Cats are particularly interested since it's shiny, and it wiggles!
+Cats are particularly interested since it’s shiny and it wiggles!
 Disturbingly, it is incredibly easy for them to eat.
 If they ingest it, it can cause serious digestion problems, dehydration and might even lead to surgery.
 Be cautious with your tinsel decorations for the sake of your four-legged family members.

 They’re pretty and festive, but they’re also a fire hazard.
 Open flames draw a lot of attention from curious animals.
-So take special care to light candles in secure holders and place them in out of the way places.
+So take special care to light candles in secure holders and place them in out-of-the-way places.
 Most importantly- if you leave the room, put the flame out!
 You can also try flameless candles.
-Nowadays, you can't even tell the difference.
+Nowadays, you can’t even tell the difference.

 Fragile and Dangerous Decorations

 Much like tinsel, many of those pretty decorations may look like toys to your pets.
 After all, a classic ornament is just a very flashy and shiny ball.
-Strings of lights are glowing and intriguing but also have electricity running through them, and that can be a nasty surprise for a nibbling pet.
+Strings of lights are glowing and intriguing but have electricity running through them, which can be a nasty surprise for a nibbling pet.
 Keep all batteries, wires, and shatterable ornaments out of reach of pets.
 If necessary, put a pet gate up around the tree.

 Keep Your Guests Well Informed

 Be sure to inform any guests about your pet situation.
 Those with allergies or other conditions will need to prepare accordingly.
 Some allergies may require you to isolate your pets in another room while your company is visiting.
 You can also tell them of any special needs your pets may have in advance.
-Doing this will also give them the time to communicate with you about any accommodations they may need.
+Doing this will also allow them to communicate with you about any accommodations they may need.
 It may be that they plan to bring their precious pet, and you’ll need to prepare both your home and your pets for it.

 Be aware of where food is at all times.
-Many animals are very inventive and bold when it comes to securing their favorite people-food or trying new ones.
+Many animals are very inventive and bold when securing their favorite people-food or trying new ones.
 Advise all guests to be aware as well.
 Remind them of any restrictions you may have on feeding scraps to your pet.
 Take special care with cocktails, bones, fatty, spicy, and sweet foods.
 Make sure that the trash gets where it needs to, not in your pet’s stomach.